kyle0r/recursive-downloader/README.md

 ![enter image description here](https://kroki.io/seqdiag/svg/eNqVkU1Pg0AQhu_-ignpQQ9w8OrHRbGhMdG09WQMGZaxLKG7687aHoz_XSi0Lg3UeH0zz5OZd5g-cokr-DoDEJUECG8hQy7gtcKMKriBwJL4tCw3FOZ6qyqNOdmIi-DtqmZ2szUTTOL7ZPk0Dzywi2DyMk_Sh-Qx9pDr8BfpeZTOCe6QDdnZwreJXVZyVDKwkc0SJbfGY-ikJ9PasbNo_safC1ROr_u8acNIqpKEm_H5PmgXXAgrjbvwzZ6mVm8pY7Ibsp6zvWeEqas6MEPrNlUeMb2aR5vYv5NhjUq-E7t__BStxPRgSAcMYy9uyEvhObvgtLIbGilwGi97Y35nAxc3s98_1TrtoA==)
 ## Logic `spider.js`
-TODO - most of this is documented in the code docs, either link or paste here.
-...
-...
+TODO - permalink to the logic doc block in `spider.js`.

 ## Older `wget` version
-The repo has a `2017.01.1` tag, which is the last version of the tool that used `wget` before I wrote `spider.js` for `CasperJS` and replaced the `wget` logic.
+The repo has a `2017.01.1` tag [🔗](https://github.com/kyle0r/recursive-downloader/tree/2017.01.1), which is the last version of the tool that used `wget` before I wrote `spider.js` for `CasperJS` and replaced the `wget` logic.
 It might be interesting to browse the code or try this version to see how it worked.
 I tested the `2017.01.1` tag in 2024 and it still worked as intended.
 # Bugs
 Open an issue via the GitHub project and/or submit a pull request. [[GitHub repo issues link](https://github.com/kyle0r/recursive-downloader/issues)]
 # Contributing
-Feel free to make a feature request or fork the project and make pull requests etc. [[GitHub repo link](https://github.com/kyle0r/recursive-downloader)]
+Feel free to make a feature request or fork the project and make pull requests etc. [[GitHub repo PR link](https://github.com/kyle0r/recursive-downloader/pulls)]
 # Background
 **Original goal:** Download files recursively from HTTP-hosted directory indexes.